NikolaiT/incolumitas/content/Security/tcp_ip_fingerprinting.md

 I don't know :D

-We could look into the implementations, but I am to lazy for that.
+I could investigate the concrete TCP/IP stack implementations or look up the default values, but I am to lazy for that.

-## How to correlate the TCP/IP Fingerprint with Operating Systems?
+## How to correlate the TCP/IP Fingerprint with the Operating System?

-Now that we have collected the TCP/IP fingerprints, we correlate those values with the User-Agent and the `navigator.platform` property found in http requests.
-The obvious caveat is: *Shit in, Shit out*s.
+Now that we have collected TCP/IP fingerprints, we correlate those values with the User-Agent and the `navigator.platform` property extracted from the HTTP headers and `windows.navigator` object.

+The obvious caveat here is: *Shit in, Shit out*.

 If an client spoofs any of the recorded values, we create a faux correlation which in turn hurts our classification system.
-But let's assume I have my ways to filter out spoofed data.
+But let's assume I have my ways to filter out spoofed data on some other layer.

-This will result in a TCP/IP fingerprint [database](https://github.com/NikolaiT/zardaxt/blob/master/database.json).
+The above process will yield a TCP/IP - Operating System fingerprint [database](https://github.com/NikolaiT/zardaxt/blob/master/database.json).

-The current classification algorithm looks like this:
+The current classification algorithm ([click here](https://github.com/NikolaiT/zardaxt/blob/master/tcp_fingerprint.py) for the newest version) looks like this:

 ```Python
 def makeOsGuess(fp, n=4):